This smoky barbecue sauce is full of flavor but low in carbs.

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 As for the sweetener, it’s really up to you what you want to add.
-I’ve tried Da Vinci sweetening syrup before and that worked well.
-Granulated Swerve has a good taste but contains a few carbs.
-Granulated Splenda works fine although you don’t want to add too much as you’ll detect that aftertaste.
-I’d recommend adding a little at a time and keep taste testing!
+I’ve tried Da Vinci sweetening syrup before and that works well.
+Granulated Swerve has a good taste but does contain a few carbs (if you count sugar alcohols).
+I’d recommend adding a little at a time of whatever sweetener you choose, and keep taste testing!
 Once you have the desired sweetness, add black pepper and salt if required.

 Smoky Barbecue Sauce - #lowcarb and #sugarfree Click To Tweet

 - ½ tsp minced garlic or garlic paste